realpython/members/README.md

 1. Unverified users should have to connect their Github account to become verified
 1. Users should be able to submit exercises for grading
 1. Users should be able to hide/show the sidebar
+1. Users should be able to view a Github avatar on the navbar
+1. Admin should be able to update users
+1. Users should be able to see their recent activity log on the dashboard
+1. Users should be able to view a breadcrumb-like navigation

 ### Todo